patchandthat/BroDoYouEvenStack/README.md

 ## Will I get VAC banned for this?
 Nope.
 That config file makes Dota publish the data that this app uses.
 There's nothing shady going on.

+## Acknowledgements
+Props to [antonpup](https://github.com/antonpup/Dota2GSI) for the Game State Integration module, and [ButchersBoy](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) for the lovely UI framework.